Multi-Token Prediction via Self-Distillation: Methodology

 \paragraph{Choice of teacher model.}

 While \cref{eq:mtpo2} imposes no particular constraints on the exact model chosen as the teacher or the initialization of the student policy, we believe a natural choice exists.
-Considering the special case of $k=1$ and the first step of training using the proposed objective, the online MTP objective reduces to a standard NTP knowledge distillation approach, as the student need only predict a single token following a given prefix that is likely under the teacher.
-For this reason, we posit that initializing the student and the teacher using the same pretrained checkpoint, $\theta_T^0 = \theta_S^0$, ensures that the initial loss function is well behaved, especially in the early stage of training.
+In the special case where $k=1$, during the first step of training, the online MTP objective reduces to a standard NTP knowledge distillation approach; the student need only predict a single token following a given prefix that is likely under the teacher.
+For this reason, we posit that initializing the student and the teacher using the same pretrained checkpoint, $\theta_T^0 = \theta_S^0$, ensures that the loss function is well behaved in the early stages of training.
 Under this initialization, at step 0 and $k=1$, the student and teacher's predictions are exactly the same and \cref{eq:mtpo2} is 0.
-We will run all experiments with $k \geq 2$ to allow the model to learn to perform accelerated inference.
+Therefore, we will run all experiments under $\theta_T^0 = \theta_S^0$ initialization, but with $k \geq 2$ to allow the student to actually learn to perform accelerated inference.